 Petra is everything we wanted it to be.
 It is historic, charming, magnificent, and surprising, and it is so much more than its famous Treasury.
 If you are also dreaming of a visit to Petra, don’t miss an opportunity to visit.
 Whether you have just one day or you can extend your visit over a few days, Petra will leave a lasting impression that will stay with you no matter where you travels take you.

-Leave a comment below and let us know if Petra is in your plans—and share your Petra travel tips with us!
+Connect with us on social media and let us know if Petra is in your plans—and share your Petra travel tips with us!